 This is the view from the top of Moki Dugway, that’s a 1,100 foot drop.
 Yikes – we’re really going down the dugway!!??
 You can see one of the tight switchbacks we’ll have to navigate in the bottom left of this image.
 Just go slow, it’s not that bad and we made it down just fine!
 Blood pressure check please!

-The road to Monument Valley, US Route 163, gives you a glimpse of what’s in store for you long before you arrive.
+US Route 163, gives you a glimpse of what’s in store for you long before you arrive.
 You may recognize this scene from the movie Forrest Gump starring Tom Hanks.
 This is where Forrest, running north on US Route 163, decides to stop running and ends his cross-country run.

-Monument Valley Navajo Tribal Park is best known for it sandstone buttes, some reaching as high as 1,000 feet.
+The Navajo Tribal Park is best known for it sandstone buttes, some reaching as high as 1,000 feet.
 It is a park within the Navajo Tribal Reservation.
 The park entrance fee is $5 per person and children under 10 are free.
 A 17 mile dirt road takes you through the park, a 2-3 hour trip that offers spectacular views of the stunning scenery.
 Guided tours and horse rides are also available for an additional fee.

-Scenic Monument Valley puts on a spectacular display of red sandstone formations known as mesas, buttes and towers.
-You may recognize the scenery from the many movies that have been filmed here which include; Stagecoach, Easy Rider, National Lampoon’s Vacation, Back to the Future III, Thelma & Louise, Forrest Gump, Cars as well as 100′s of Westerns.
+The park puts on a spectacular display of red sandstone formations known as mesas, buttes and towers.
+You may recognize the scenery from the many movies that have been filmed here which include; Stagecoach, Easy Rider, National Lampoon’s Vacation, Back to the Future III, Thelma & Louise, Forrest Gump, Cars as well as 100’s of Westerns.